Global Privacy Signal Detected

 Medicare Advantage Open Enrollment Period

 If you are already enrolled in a Medicare Advantage plan, you can switch plans (subject to some restrictions), or switch back to Original Medicare between January 1 and March 31 every year.
-Your plan coverage will begin on July 1 if you decide to get Medicare Advantage during this period.
 If you have Medicare Part A and sign up for Part B for the first time during this period, you will be able to sign up for a Medicare Advantage plan between April 1 and June 30 during the same year.

 Medicare’s Annual Election Period occurs every year between October 15 and December 7.
 During this time, anyone with Medicare can add, switch, or drop a Medicare Advantage plan.
 If you join a Medicare Advantage plan during this period, your coverage will begin on January 1 as long as your plan provider receives your request to join by December 7.